 Guide Leah Blythe organizes two-hour walking tours on the history of jazz in Montreal.
 Tours begin at Windsor Station and incorporate sound effects along the way.

 Montreal has the chance to commemorate Billie Holiday's centenary with the Canadian artist Molly Johnson and her show Because of Billie.

 40th anniversary of the Festival and a successful special edition in the Verdun district.

 Special edition in a 100% digital (virtual) format due to the Covid-19 pandemic.

-Inauguration of a new stage/space named Club Montreal.
-A real open-air venue, anchored in its urban landscape, the Club is 100% Montreal-themed, both on stage and taste buds!
+Inauguration of a new stage/space named Club TD Montreal.
+A real open-air venue, anchored in its urban landscape, the Club TD is deeply rooted in the Montreal spirit, both on stage and in your plate!

 The famous band The Roots closes the 43rd edition in front of a huge crowd.